 How do I arrange an interview for a prospective tenant?

 The board requires at least 5 working days notice that an interview for a prospective tenant.
-Tenant interviews are arranged by contacting the Company Secretary.
-She will contact the board and then contact you to advise the preferred day and time for an interview.
+Tenant interviews are arranged by contacting the Company Secretary who will contact the board and then contact you to advise the preferred day and time for an interview.

 What information do I have to supply to the prospective tenant prior to the interview?